 The aim of our new PSHEE program is to help the children develop emotionally, but also to ensure that they develop an awareness of the world around them, and become empathetic, responsible and independent members of our society.
 All students are encouraged to express their ideas and emotions and to formulate questions in a safe learning environment.
 Lessons are very hands on and enjoyable.

-With this in mind, we have organised lessons as carousels; one for years 3 to 5, and one for years 6 to 8.
+With this in mind, we have organised lessons as carousels; one for years 3 to 5, and one for year 6.
 Six PSHEE topics have been chosen, each being taught by a teacher specialising in this area.
 Each half term, students will focus on a different topic with a different teacher, covering all 6 areas over the course of the year.
 Each topic has been designed to ensure a logical progression within the topics.

 Year 1 and 2 are following the SEAL approach to PSHEE.
 SEAL is a comprehensive, whole-school approach to promoting the social and emotional skills that underpin effective learning, positive behaviour, regular attendance, staff effectiveness and the emotional health and well-being of all who learn and work in schools.
 Topics are being covered in assemblies and then extended in lessons.